Aglorios17/Darkly_19/README.md

 https://cdn.intra.42.fr/pdf/pdf/60806/en.subject.pdf

 ## SETUP
-To setup the webiste that has to be hacked follow the following steps.
+To setup the webiste that has to be hacked follow the following steps:
 1. Download 'Virtual Machine' and 'Darkly_i386.iso' (found here https://projects.intra.42.fr/projects/42cursus-darkly).<br>
 2. Use VM to launch a virtual machine of type 'linux' and version 'Oracle 64bit'.<br>
 3. In settings of this virtual machine go to 'Network' set 'Attached to' to 'Bridged Adapter', in 'Advanced' set 'Promiscuous Mode' to 'Allow All'.<br>